How to Become a Respiratory Therapist

 Hands-on clinical experience is also required to become a licensed respiratory therapist.
 After completing all respiratory therapist education requirements, including laboratory, simulation and clinical experiences in the hospitals, aspiring therapists must also pass a credentialing examination and acquire a license to practice in their home state.

 So just how long does it take to be a respiratory therapist?
 The entire process may take up to four years from start to finish, including earning your Bachelor of Health Science in Respiratory Care degree and becoming licensed.
+Respiratory therapy is a rewarding career with a high demand in the healthcare field.

 Becoming a respiratory therapist provides opportunities to make a positive difference in the lives of those with breathing problems and enjoy the benefits of an in-demand career in the medical field.
 According to the Bureau of Labor Statistics, as a respiratory therapist you will provide a number of services for patients with breathing difficulties, including the following: